hothanhtuan1209/python-training/python/practices/practice-3/README.md

 5. To run all files code
 - You must double-check all file paths included in the code files to avoid errors
+- Open the constant.py file to change the path to the text files to match the location stored on your computer
+- Example in my computer: WORD = 'F:/python-training/python-training/python/practices/practice-3/src/texts/words.txt'
 > python src/main.py
 ## Contribute
  * If you want to contribute to this project, please create a pull request and clearly describe the changes you propose.